hasmhib/unit2-2024/README.md

     future_timestamps = np.arange(x[-1], x[-1] + 12 * 3600, 3600)
     future_y_pred = slope * future_timestamps + intercept
 ```
-Using the regression coefficients, I calculated the predicted values (y_pred) for the existing timestamps and extended this to predict future values for the next 12 hours.

 **fig00** Shows the linear Model Humidity Over Time with Future Prediction
 <img width="max" alt="Screenshot 2023-12-14 at 9 13 08 AM" src="https://github.com/hasmhib/unit2-2024/assets/142870448/18cfb737-509a-4845-ae6f-c946a0c46690">